hashgraph/hedera-improvement-proposal/README.md

 Following is the process that a successful EIP will move along:

 [ WIP ] -> [ DRAFT ] -> [ LAST CALL ] -> [ ACCEPTED ] -> [ FINAL ]

+The status change of each HIP is requested by the HIP author and it is to be reviewed by the HIP editors.
+To update the status, use a pull request.
+For convince, include a link for people to continue discussing your HIP.
+HIP editors should follow the following guidelines when reviewing requests:
+- Active
+- Work in Progress (WIP)
+- Draft
+- Last Call
+- Accepted
+- Final

+Exceptional statuses:
+- Deferred: A core HIPs that have been put off for a future hard fork.
+- Rejected: An HIP that is fundamentally broken or a core HIP that was rejected by the Core Devs.
+- Superseded: An HIP which was previously final but is no longer considered state-of-the-art.